osdajiba/option-hedge---spread-strategy/README.md

    ./bin/launch.bat
    ```

-   **you can go to file 'bin' , and then click 'launch.bat' to launch the program, or using IDE like PyCharm or vscode to run './bin/main.py'*
+   **you can go to file `bin` , and then click 'launch.bat' to launch the program, or using IDE like PyCharm or vscode to run `./bin/main.py`*

-4. Finally，if you want the statical result, please run the notebook file : 'bin/result.ipynb'
+4. Finally，if you want the statical result, please run the notebook file : `bin/result.ipynb`, it will generate file  `db/result` which is largher than 1GB.
+    **Running `bin/result.ipynb` will calling 16 processes!
+Please check out if your computer's cores and logical processors is avliable.*

 ## License